danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

   {% figcaption %}Making out way across country to cut out a large dogleg and make up some time as we aimed towards the bridge onto the Island of Peg.{% endfigcaption %}
 {% endfigure %}

 The days riding went smoothly over ground similar to that which we'd been riding through for the last few days until we reached the island.
 Here we stopped in a small town to restock on food before heading on using a small dirt road that ran parallel to the main road.
 We followed this for some distance before we found a pile of dirt with a blockade on telling us the road was closed.
-Not wanted to double back we simply pushed our bikes around it before continuing and found the road was collapsing.
+Not wanting to double back we simply pushed our bikes around it before continuing and found the road was collapsing.
 We kept going regardless until we eventually found a second blockade just short of a tarmac road again.
 Following this we quickly rejoined the main road for the next stint.

 {% figure %}
   {% img src: 20160620-DSCF7975, alt: Max searching for the puncture. %}